oneapi-src/oneDNN/source/programming_model.rst

 .. note::
    Users manage the lifecycle of oneDNN Graph partitions.
-After a partition is created, users must and should keep it alive before it is compiled to be compiled_partition.
+After a partition is created, users must and should keep it alive before it is compiled to be
+   |compiled_partition|.

-Compile() generates hardware ISA level binary code specialized for the metadata of input and output like tensor shape.
+|partition_compile| generates hardware ISA level binary code specialized for the
+metadata of input and output like tensor shape.
 Users may also want to build a partition without shape information so that it won't cause a significant delay when an unknown shape is fed after the model is deployed.
 The API supports partition compilation with or without the tensor shape information, but dynamic shape compilation is implementation dependent.

 The parameter logical tensors must match the id of the logical tensors of the graph partition captured in the graph construction.
 Users must specify